 HTIBs used to be the go-to budget option for home audio, but I'm reluctant to recommend an HTIB these days.
 You get all the downsides of multiple speakers and tangles of wires, but you don't often get dramatically better sound than with a good sound bar.
 And unlike AV receivers and speakers, an HTIB typically isn't upgradable, so you're stuck with the AV receiver, speakers, and built-in Blu-ray player your HTIB features.

 While there are some scenarios in which an HTIB is the best option, in most cases you're better off saving up for a full-size system or settling for a good-enough sound bar.

 General rule: Spend most of your budget on speakers

-Most people have a limited budget to spend on their home audio system, so the question becomes: where am I going to get the biggest bang for my buck?
+Most people have a limited budget to spend on their home audio system, so the question is: How am I going to get the biggest bang for my buck?
 The answer, unequivocally, is speakers.